"Kristin Kreuk isn't Asian...is she?"

 - Justified as Oda is constantly going through Art Evolution so an improved design would not be surprising, as her design was made during the end of the Water 7 Arc, which is a LONG way away from the end of the Fishman Island Arc.
 So it is very likely Kaido might go through the same development.

 - During Coby's first appearance at the beginning of the manga, he was a somewhat chubby and short kid with a round chin, but when he reappears nearly 420 chapters later during the Post-Enies Lobby Arc, he is thinner, taller, and has a more defined chin.
 Even his nose is shaped differently.
 Please note that a year hadn't even passed within the story when he reunites with Luffy.
 Oda states that during Coby's bus ride, he went through a growth spurt and tightened his muscles due to Garp's training.
 He still has his signature pink hair and round glasses, but he looks more like his past self's older brother now.
+If you look at his face and build only (not hairstyle/hair color, clothes and glasses), he actually looks a great deal like Luffy now.

 - The Comic Bon Bon childrens' manga adaptation of Armored Trooper VOTOMS took quite the liberties with characters' designs, between the black-and-white interior pages and the colored artwork.
 Fyana's hair became somewhat shorter and colored black, with her eyes being green (instead of her having brown hair and brown eyes).
 Several characters in the Kummen arc were also drawn radically different compared to how they appeared in the anime, with Ru Shako receiving a black bowlcut and Kanjelman's gray hair also changing to black.
 Ypsilon received long hair, while the Schmitel brothers suddenly lost their eyebrows and received bulging, insect-like eyes.